-All Medicare wages, railroad retirement (RRTA) compensation, and self-employment income currently subject to Medicare Tax are subject to Additional Medicare Tax, if paid in excess of the applicable threshold for the taxpayer’s filing status.
+All Medicare wages, railroad retirement (RRTA) compensation, and self-employment income subject to Medicare Tax are subject to Additional Medicare Tax, if paid in excess of the applicable threshold for the taxpayer's filing status.
 For more information on what wages are subject to Medicare Tax, see the chart on Special Rules for Various Types of Services and Payments in Section 15 of Publication 15, (Circular E), Employer’s Tax Guide.

 An employer is responsible for withholding the Additional Medicare Tax from wages or railroad retirement (RRTA) compensation it pays to an employee in excess of $200,000 in a calendar year, without regard to filing status.
-An employer is required to begin withholding Additional Medicare Tax in the pay period in which it pays wages or railroad retirement (RRTA) compensation in excess of $200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
+An employer must begin withholding Additional Medicare Tax in the pay period in which the wages or railroad retirement (RRTA) compensation paid to an employee for the year exceeds $200,000.
+The employer then continues to withhold it each pay period until the end of the calendar year.
 There is no employer match for Additional Medicare Tax.

 Page Last Reviewed or Updated: April 14, 2017